pmareke/terraform-notes/language.md

         - validation - A block to define validation rules, usually in addition to type constraints.
         - sensitive - Limits Terraform UI output when the variable is used in configuration.
         - nullable - Specify if the variable can be null within the module.
+    - Once a input variable is declared, you can reference it in expressions as `var.<NAME>`.
 - **Output** Values are like return values for a Terraform module.
     - Output values make information about your infrastructure available on the command line, and can expose information for other Terraform configurations to use